This article may contain links from our affiliate partners. Please read how we make money!

 Are you looking for a meal that’s fast, gluten-free, and vegan?
 Look no further than these roasted vegetable bowls.
 The veggies are delicious on their own, while the chickpeas make the meal more filling and protein-packed.
 Serve them on top of quinoa, like the original recipe calls for, or plate them on top of your favorite rice.

 First things first: this vegetable meal is beautiful.
-We’d say it’s too pretty to eat, but you’re going to want to dig right into this dish.
+I’d say it’s too pretty to eat, but you’re going to want to dig right into this dish.
 Root veggies are mixed with greens, broccolini, cabbage, and bell peppers.
 Then, the typical salt and oil seasoning gets a kick from curry powder.
 The bowl contains a surprising amount of protein, as is, but you can also serve it with tahini, hemp seeds or both for a bigger protein boost.

 This recipe preps well, so you can plan out dinner days in advance or take care of all of your lunches for the week.
 If you think a lemon tahini dressing is too time-consuming, this recipe calls for one you can put together in minutes.
 Top the bowls with beans, tofu, chicken, fish, nuts or dried fruit – or anything else you have in your fridge.